MicroEJ/docs/SDK6UserGuide/gettingStartedIMXRT595.rst

 Install MicroEJ SDK 6
 ^^^^^^^^^^^^^^^^^^^^^

 Install the MicroEJ SDK 6 plugin on your IDE by following :ref:`sdk_6_install` instructions.
+IntelliJ IDEA is used on this Getting Started but feel free to use your favorite one.

 Install the C toolchain
 ^^^^^^^^^^^^^^^^^^^^^^^